 2145, captioned Shakman, et. al. v.
 City of Chicago, et. al. in the United States District Court for the Northern District of Illinois.
 The Hiring Plan applies to both external and internal applicants.
-The City has a Hiring Plan that covers all Departments, except sworn and uniformed titles in CPD or the Chicago Fire Department (CFD), as well as DOL, and OIG, all of which are covered by their own, separate plans.
+The City has a Hiring Plan that covers all Departments, except sworn and uniformed titles in CPD or the Chicago Fire Department (CFD), as well as DOL and OIG, each of which is covered by its own, separate plan.
 In this section, we refer to the City's plan as the "Hiring Plan" and to the various plans collectively as the "Hiring Plans."

-- G. "Hiring Sequence" refers to all parts of a hiring process, including Intake Meetings, interviews, tests, Consensus Meetings, screening board meetings, Merit Selection Board meetings, and Performance Selection Board meetings. - H. "Intake Meeting" is a meeting where DHR works with the hiring department to establish screening and hiring criteria for a position, and to create a notice of job opportunity or a bid announcement (for positions covered by a CBA). - I. "Monitoring" means any in-person observation of an Intake Meeting, interview, employment candidates' test, Consensus Meeting, screening board meeting, Merit Selection Board meeting, or Performance Selection Board meeting, as well as the collection of related documentation.
+- G. "Hiring Sequence" refers to all parts of a hiring process, including Intake Meetings, interviews, tests, Consensus Meetings, screening board meetings, Merit Selection Board meetings, and Performance Selection Board meetings. - H. "Intake Meeting" is a meeting where DHR works with the hiring department to establish screening and hiring criteria for a position, and to create a notice of job opportunity or a bid announcement (for positions covered by a CBA). - I. "Monitoring" means any in-person observation of an Intake Meeting, interview, employment candidate's test, Consensus Meeting, screening board meeting, Merit Selection Board meeting, or Performance Selection Board meeting, as well as the collection of related documentation.
 Remote observation may be utilized in the event that a Hiring Sequence activity takes place by telephone, video conference, or other remote means.